 With this gadget, you can also track your heart and breathing rate, and there is a 6-axis accelerometer for measuring movement, calorie expenditure and active time versus rest time.

-Canadian tech company OMsignal released the OmBra recently, along with a smartphone app called OMrun.
-The product was actually created four years ago but has only hit the market now due to a lack of resources.
+Canadian tech company OMsignal released the OmBra last year, along with a smartphone app called OMrun.
+The product was actually created four years ago but has only hit the market recently due to a lack of resources.